 Abdominal pain in right iliac fossa (RIF). ?Appendicitis.
 Patient 29 weeks pregnant.
 Pain confirmed as not related to pregnancy.

-- R10.3 Pain localized to other parts of lower abdomen - Z33.X Pregnant state, incidental admitted for a suspected problem related to the pregnancy where on further examination no abnormality relating to the pregnancy is found and
+- R10.3 Pain localized to other parts of lower abdomen - Z33.X Pregnant state, incidental

 DCS.XV.34: Supervision of normal pregnancy (Z34)

 A code from category Z34.- Supervision of normal pregnancy must be assigned for patients who are: